 Margin level = (Equity / Margin) x 100

 A margin call is an alert sent in the trading terminal warning that it may be necessary to deposit funds or close a few orders to avoid stop out.
 This notification is sent once the margin level drops to a certain amount, known as the margin call level; the margin call level is set by account type.

-Stop out is the automatic closing of orders when the margin level drops to the stop out level (0%) but it is possible to set a custom stop out level.
+Stop out is the automatic closing of orders when the margin level drops to the stop out level (0%).

-Some Exness trading accounts may operate under mid-price stop out, which is explained in greater detail in this article about stop out levels for various account types.
+Some Exness trading accounts may operate under stop out protection which is explained in greater detail in this article about stop out levels for various account types.

 Please refer to the available order types for Exness accounts to learn more about order and execution types.

 It is important to note that trading in the financial markets carries a high level of risk and may not be suitable for all investors.
 It is crucial to thoroughly research and understand these markets before making any trades and to never invest more than you can afford to lose.

 Additionally, it is important to use sound risk management techniques and to regularly monitor your trades to ensure that your positions remain within your risk tolerance.